moment sublime, smile

 What’s in a name?
 That which we call a rose

 By any other name would smell as sweet.

-I suppose Shakespeare was right, but with a name as uncommon as Valaida, I’ve always believed that my name somehow influenced my tastes and style.
+I suppose Shakespeare was right, but with a name as uncommon as Valaida, I’ve always believed my name has in some way influenced my tastes and style.
 You see, my mother named me after Valaida Wynn Randolph, her roommate and friend at Bennett College.
 And Ms. Randolph’s mother named her after the legendary jazz musician Valaida Snow.

 If you’re unfamiliar with Valaida Snow, you are not alone.
 Somehow, after her death in the 1950s, her star failed to continue shining brightly as was the case with her contemporaries and fellow musicians Louis Armstrong, Billie Holiday and Josephine Baker.

 Here’s a little more about Valaida from Wikipedia:

 She was born in Chattanooga, Tennessee.
 Raised on the road in a show-business family, she learned to play cello, bass, banjo, violin, mandolin, harp, accordion, clarinet, trumpet, and saxophone at professional levels by the time she was 15.
 She also sang and danced.

 After focusing on the trumpet, she quickly became so famous at the instrument that she was named “Little Louis” after Louis Armstrong, who used to call her the world’s second best jazz trumpet player besides himself.
 She played concerts throughout the USA, Europe and China.
 From 1926 to 1929 she toured with Jack Carter’s Serenaders in Shanghai, Singapore, Calcutta and Jakarta.